 Data Blending in Tableau enables users to add a secondary data source to the primary data source and displays them together.
-This article will cover the major fundamentals of Data Blending in Tableau through the following docket.

 What is Data Blending in Tableau?